joudaon/conFusion/README.md

 * Creating a simple node-mongodb application

-Create a new filed name "simpleserver.js" and add the following code:
+Create a new file named "simpleserver.js" and add the following code:

 ```js
 var MongoClient = require('mongodb').MongoClient,